anic17/terminal-ads/README.md

 The worst idea ever: banner ads in your terminal

 ## About
 Ever felt like your terminal was too clean?
-No popups, no flashing banners, no annoying interruptions like the Web in 2025? **Time to fix that.**
+No popups, no flashing banners, no annoying interruptions like the current state of the Web in 2025?
+Time to fix that.

-**terminal-ads** is a proof-of-concept that brings the horrors of modern advertising to the only place that was still safe and ad-free: **your terminal.** This Windows program ensures that persistent, intrusive, useless and distracting banners are always displayed at the top of your terminal window.
+**terminal-ads** is (hopefully) a proof-of-concept that brings the horrors of modern advertising to the only place that was still safe and ad-free: **your terminal.** This Windows program ensures that persistent, intrusive, useless and distracting banners are always displayed at the top of your terminal window.
 Fortunately, there is no Linux version yet so you're safe over there (for now).

 Because why should terminals be an exception to the rest of the modern world?